-By Linda L. Raclin, JD, LLM, Senior Lecturer, The Brown School
+Written by Linda Raclin, JD, LLM, senior lecturer professor at the Brown School

 The myriad ways in which the law makes it a crime to be poor is utterly inequitable, and poses health challenges to vulnerable populations.

 In Missouri, the nonpayment of child support can be a misdemeanor or a felony, even though 70% of child support arrearages are owed by noncustodial parents with no income or with incomes under $ 10,000.
 Low income, destitute individuals can be arrested and saddled with a criminal record for sleeping or camping in public.
 Low-income and minority youth are quickly channeled into the criminal justice system through the school-to-prison pipeline, a process well documented by the U.S. Justice Department’s investigation into the St. Louis County Family Court.

 So many of these vulnerable individuals find themselves highly likely to interact with the criminal justice system, simply by virtue of the amount of money in their bank accounts.
 A criminal justice encounter that results in an arrest or criminal conviction will have lasting consequences, and will dramatically impact an individual’s ability to obtain housing and employment.

 In a transdisciplinary course offered at The Brown School, students in the Masters in Public Health Program (“MPH”) are working to assist area lawyers at Arch City Defenders to challenge law enforcement and court practices that unfairly penalize low income individuals.
 By applying their social science research skills, these students are able to help document the grave poverty in which many of Arch City Defenders’ clients exist, rendering them completely unable to pay court fines of hundreds of dollars, or living in life circumstances (such as homeless shelters, often with young children) that make performing long hours of community service virtually impossible.